 The third tier, the Court of Appeals, is made up of a chief judge and three associate judges and hears appeals from the District Courts.

 The fourth, the Supreme Court, is the highest court in the state and decides whether to hear appeals from the lower courts.
 It also handles administrative business for the entire Idaho court system.

 When faced with a legal issue, contacting an experienced attorney is always the best bet.
 At LawInfo you can search for a skilled, Lead Counsel Rated Idaho attorney by location and by practice area.
-We have Idaho attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.
+So you will not only find an attorney but an attorney who is knowledgeable to help you with your particular legal issue.